SagarDevAchar/The-MP3-Photographer/README.md

 - **Python Version:** 3.5+
 - **Packages:** [TQDM](https://tqdm.github.io/), [NumPy](https://numpy.org/), [OpenCV](https://opencv.org/)

-You can install the requirements by running the `install_requirements.bat`.
+You can install the required packages manually or by running the `install_requirements.bat`.
 You can always create a virtual environment to prevent your version critical installations from being modified (You need to switch to the virtual environment before running the batch file)

 ## Acknowledgements